Tsukumogami-Software/milou/README.md

 ```

 The root directory of your project contains your company data.
-You should present your company by filling the generated `data.yml` file in this directory.
+You should present your company by filling in the generated `data.yml` file in this directory.
 You can use this [example](https://github.com/Tsukumogami-Software/milou/blob/main/data/data.yml) of a completed company `data.yml` file as a reference.

 You should put images for your company in the `images` subfolder.